darkfireXXI/board_game/README.md

 ## Woodshop vs Laptop

 The original board game idea probably came to me around 2015.
 Since then it's mostly been a random thought in my head that pops up about twice a year.
-I mull it over and then let it go.
 All this time though it had strictly been a physical wooden contraption that would bring this idea to life.
-This is important as it meant I came up with the game physics based on what I thought I could cut, drill, grind, etc. to achieve a physical object that could move the way I wanted.
-Unfortunately, laptops are much easier to come by than woodshops and with my newfound coding skills I thought why not give it a shot.
+This is important as it meant I came up with the game physics based on what I thought I could cut, drill, etc. to achieve a physical object that could move the way I wanted.
+Unfortunately, laptops are much easier to come by than woodshops and with my coding skills I thought why not give it a shot.
 Both coding up the game logic and counting the setup permutations to see if it's >10^120.

 ## Board Physics
 The board game is 10 by 10 square grid.
-Each square can move a maximum of 2 units relative to it's neighbors (up, down, left, right - **not** diagonals).
+Each square can move a maximum of 2 units relative to it's neighboring adjacent squares (up, down, left, right - **not** diagonals).
 The unit of height could be marked by a notch on the individual blocks representing that make up the gameplay squares.
 If I've already lost you just scroll down to the [Wood Version](#wood-version) section for a visual aid.

 A wooden version would need to be enclosed by a thin wall to contain all the blocks.
 Now that I've 3D printed this board with a different interlocking mechanism, or for a virtual version, the border is not necessary.
 This leads to different numbers of permutations depending on whether or not there is a border.